libjohn/blogdown-libjohn/content/presentation/dsvil-2017.md

 title = "DSVIL 2017 - Web Scraping"

 # Project summary to display on homepage.
-summary = "A Data Science & Visualization Institute invited a presentation on web scraping and creating your own data sources"
+summary = "The Data Science & Visualization Institute invited a presentation on web scraping and creating customized data sources"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "scraping_propolis.jpg"